andlo/mycroft-skills-list-gitbook/skills/severe-weather-information-skill.domcross.md

 ---
-description: Checks your national weather service and notifies you when there are alerts for your region
+description: 'Checks your national weather service and notifies you when there are alerts for your region'
 ---

 ### _severe-weather-information-skill.domcross_